phoityne/pty-mcp-server/README.md

 1. mcp.json Configuration
 Starts the pty-mcp-server in stdio mode, passing config.yaml as an argument.
 2. Overview of config.yaml
-Specifies log directory, scripts directory, and prompt strings.
+Specifies log directory, tools directory, and prompt strings.
-The tools-list.json in scriptsDir defines which tools are exposed.
+The tools-list.json in toolsDir defines which tools are exposed.
 3. Role of tools-list.json
 Lists available script tools, with only the script_add tool registered here.
-4. Role and Naming Convention of the scripts Folder
+4. Role and Naming Convention of the tools Folder
 Stores executable shell scripts called via the mcp server.
 The tool names in tools-list.json match the shell script filenames in this folder.
 5. Execution from VSCode GitHub Copilot